11 Court-Approved Co-Parenting Apps (Free & Paid Options)

 1. AppClose

-AppClose knows that and allows you to not only manage the parenting calendar but also keep a record of calls, messages, and any other communication with the people in your AppClose circle.
+AppClose allows you to not only manage the parenting calendar but also keep a record of calls, messages, and any other communication with the people in your AppClose circle.

 • Ability to save conversations in case they are needed in court